stevenwchien/csml-iw-rrp/README.md

 Because the dataset is extremely large, we decide to create our own smaller datasets, which we describe below.

-###yelp_reviews_test1000.json
+### yelp_reviews_test1000.json

-This file has 1000 reviews, with an equal distribution of star ratings.
-There are 200 of each star rating.
+This is a test dataset with 1000 reviews.
+For each star rating, there are 200 reviews.

-###yelp_reviews_test10000.json
+### yelp_reviews_test10000.json

-This file has 10000 reviews.
-There are 2000 of each star rating.
+This is a test dataset with 10000 reviews.
+For each star rating, there are 200 reviews.

 ## Logging